SNICScienceCloud/technical-training/automation/README.md

 ### Questions:

 1. In what category of virtualization does containers fall?
-2. How does LXC compate to other popular container technologies such as Docker?
+2. How does LXC compare to other popular container technologies such as Docker?

 ## Where to go from here?
 Why not check out how to [use Heat to deploy a Kubernetes cluster in SSC](https://github.com/SNICScienceCloud/catalystcloud-orchestration/tree/config-for-ssc/hot/ubuntu-14.04/kubernetes)?